XanDDemoX/EsoAlarmClock/README.md

-# EsoAlarmClock v0.0.1
+# EsoAlarmClock v0.0.2
 An addon for The Elder Scrolls Online for displaying a notification at a particular time.
 The duration and interval between notifications can be optionally configured.
-The notification is displayed in the standard notification area in the top right hand corner of the screen and the chat window.
+The notification is displayed in the standard notification areas in the center of the screen,the top right hand corner of the screen and the chat window.
+Alarms are stored in the SavedVariables config file to preserve alarms between game sessions.
+Alarms are cleared once they have been triggered.

 Installation
 =============